Kubšice

 Kubšice is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 200 inhabitants.

 Geography

 Kubšice is located about 30 km northeast of Znojmo and 26 km southwest of Brno.
 It lies in an agricultural landscape in the Dyje–Svratka Valley.
 The highest point is at 247 m above sea level.
 The stream Šumický potok originates here and then flows through the village.

 History

 The first written mention of Kubšice is from 1353.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Among the protected cultural monuments in Kubšice are a statue of Pietà from 1858 and a late Baroque calvary from the turn of the 18th and 19th centuries.
-The main landmark is the Church of Our Lady of Sorrows, built in 1907.
+Among the protected cultural monuments in the municipality are a statue of Pietà from 1858 and a late Baroque calvary from the turn of the 18th and 19th centuries.
+The main landmark of Kubšice is the Church of Our Lady of Sorrows, built in 1907.